andrewufrank/dainoSite/dough/Blog/index.md

 <!-- todo filename, but actually is title -->
 - `date` or `reversedate`

-For each directory and file it gives
+For each directory it uses the YAML header of the sub-directory and shows:

-- the title (from the `title` keyword^[The filename does not show in the list and can be used to achieve the desired order of items show by predeeding the filenames with numerals, e.g. 001, 003, 010...])
+- the title (from the `title` keyword^[The filename does not show in the list and can be used to achieve the desired order of items show by preceding the filenames with numerals, e.g. 001, 003, 010...])
 - the abstract (from the `abstract` keyword)
 - the date (from the `date` keyword)
 - the author if it is not listed as a surpressed author in the `settings` file.